 Ripples in the Mist is the perfect cowl to keep out the chill on cold and misty mornings!
-Knit either with a bandana point or just in the round with a straight bottom edge, it’s perfect for keeping out drafts.
+Knit either with a bandana point or just in the round with a straight bottom edge, this luxuriously cabled cowl is perfect for keeping out drafts.
 An i-cord at the top and bottom edge gives a smooth finish.

 The pattern includes both charts and written instructions, so however you like to read your patterns, you’re covered!
 The pattern has been tech edited and test knitted.
 There’s a screenshot of the pattern and a list of the stitches used at the bottom of the photos.
 These additional techniques are used: i-cord cast-on (straight-edged only), i-cord bind-off (both patterns) and applied i-cord (bandana cowl only).

 194 m (212 yds) of Eden Cottage Titus DK (75% Merino/25% Silk, 245 yds/100g) in Misty Woods (bandana style) or Sand (straight-edged)

 4mm (US 6) circular needles, 80 cm (32”) or longer for magic loop

 3.5mm (US 5) circular needles, 35 cm (14”) or longer (32” for magic loop)